murpholinox/murpholinox.github.io/_posts/2021-03-01-rootpasswd.md

 layout: post
 title: How to set root's password in Fedora?
 published: true
-tag: Fedora
+tag: fedora
 ---

-A few Fedora versions ago, and if you install Fedora Workstation, root password is never set.
+A few Fedora versions ago, and if you install the 'Fedora Workstation' version, root password is never set.

-> Warning: this is not the case when installing Fedora Everything.
+> Warning: This is not the case when installing Fedora Everything.

 You get a user with `sudo` privileges.
-To set up root password you have to do the following:
+To set up `root` password you have to do the following:

 ```bash
 [murphy@eva02 ~]$ sudo -i